dunivint/ggplot2_tutorial/GSW_tutorial.md

      facet_wrap(~Strain, nrow=2) +
      labs(x="Time (Hours)", y="Optical Density 590 nm")
 ```
+Exercise: try adding another layer of themes! add a ```+``` to your last line of code, and on the next line, type theme, then hit tab.
+Several options will come up.
+Pick one, and see how it changes the look of the graph with one simple change.

 ### Statistics and other data adjustments
 * First we'll look at statistical transformations... like histograms